 Climate change

-Reykjavík City aims to become carbon neutral by 2040, while making sure the changes needed to address climate change are made in an environmentally friendly and people-centered way.
-The City will support the Paris Agreement's goal to keep global warming below 1.5°C. Actions will be reviewed in 2025 and every five years after that, in line with the 2015 Paris Agreement.
-And measure their success at least once a year.
+Reykjavík City aims to become carbon neutral by 2030, while making sure the changes needed to address climate change are made in an environmentally friendly and people-centered way.
+We support the goal of the Paris Agreement to maintain global warming within 1.5 degrees Celsius.

 Climate statistics